Philip of Swabia: Consolidation of rule

 After the protracted conflicts between the Archbishop of Cologne and Philip, order had to be restored in a demonstrative way.
 Philip moved into Cologne on the symbolic Palm Sunday.
 The adventus (formally entry to a city) had "the function of a homage, a solemn recognition of the rule of the king".
 In addition, numerous Welf supporters on the Lower Rhine and from Westphalia had joined the Hohenstaufen side.
-Philipp has now been able to unite a large number of supporters in the Holy Roman Empire behind him.
+Philip has now been able to unite a large number of supporters in the Holy Roman Empire behind him.
 The basis for Philip's success against Otto's followers was “a mixture of threats, promises and gifts”.
 On the occasion of the renewed coronation in Aachen, the Archbishop of Cologne went to meet Philip with “the greatest display of splendor and service” in front of the walls.
 In this way the Archbishop publicly recognized Philip as monarch.
 On 6 January 1205, Philip was crowned again with great ceremony at the traditional coronation site in Aachen by the correct coronator ("Königskröner"), the Archbishop of Cologne.
 With this measure Philip took the honor of the Archbishop into consideration and, by safeguarding his coronation right in Aachen, made submission to the long-fought king acceptable to him.
 The repetition of the coronation also cleared up the taint of his first coronation in 1198.

-On 27 July 1206, Philipp defeated a Cologne army loyal to Otto in Wassenberg.
+On 27 July 1206, Philip defeated a Cologne army loyal to Otto in Wassenberg.
 This was the only time that the armies of the two kings met.
 After the battle, the two kings met for the first time.
 It took place in an atmosphere of confidentiality (colloquium familiare) and offered the necessary consideration for the honor of the two kings.
 Direct negotiations in public were rather unusual at the time.
 However, the negotiations failed.
 Pope Innocent III also noticed Otto's decline in the empire and a month or two later Philip was loosed from the papal ban.
 In 1207/08 the Pope approached Philip and negotiations about the imperial coronation began, and also it seemed probable that a treaty was concluded by which were renewed the marriage negotiations of the nephew of the Pope with one of Philip's daughters and to receive the disputed territory of Tuscany.